MiscGuild/bridge/README.md

 Optionally, you may activate the use of rank emojis in discord messages by following these steps:

 1. Run the `/uploademojis` command in a discord server of your choice.
-(Note: It is recommended to run this command in an alternate server, as it uses a significant number of emoji slots).
+(Note: It is recommended to run this command in an alternate server, as it uses a significant number of emoji slots.
+In this case, only the user of id `BOT_OWNER_ID` is the only person with permission to run this command).

 2. Set the value of `USE_RANK_EMOJIS` in the `.env` file to `true`.

 ## Contributing